 There’s nowhere quite like the southern British seaside city of Brighton.

 Located just under an hour from London by fast train, this bubbling pot of creativity, intellect and individuality is one of Britain’s most popular holiday destinations.
-The city is defined by the iconic image of Brighton Pier, the eclectic maze of ‘The Lanes’, colourful beach chairs, ice cream and the aromatic overtones of freshly fried fish ‘n’ chips.
+The city is defined by the iconic image of Brighton Pier, the eclectic maze of ‘The Lanes’, colourful beach chairs, ice cream and the omnipresent aromatic overtones of freshly fried fish ‘n’ chips.

 Everyone should experience Brighton once in their lives, but be warned — you may be tempted to run away and join this crazy, colourful circus.